embeddedartistry/athena-bootloader/README.md

 ![Image showing the Burn Bootloader menu option](docs/burn.png "Burn Bootloader Menu Option")

 Check the Arduino console output to confirm that the bootloader was flashed successfully.

+### Programming with Atmel Studio

+If you have configured the [Visual Micro board manager](#atmel-studio-implementation), you can configure your programmer and burn in the bootloader in the [visual micro menu](https://www.visualmicro.com/page/User-Guide.aspx?doc=Visual-Micro-Menu.html) similarly to the Arduino IDE.

+You can also [manually flash the bootloader in Atmel Studio](https://wspublishing.net/avr-c/restoring-arduino-mega-bootloader/).
+For this, you will need to manually supply fuse settings for your configuration.
+These settings can be found in [boards.txt](avr/boards.txt).

 ### Programming with AVRDUDE